 We must treat all of our colleagues and business partners inclusively, with dignity and respect.

-What we believe We believe that fundamental labor rights should be respected, including freedom of association, the elimination of all forms of forced or compulsory labor, the effective abolition of child labor and the elimination of discrimination in respect of employment and occupation.
+We believe that fundamental labor rights should be respected, including freedom of association, the elimination of all forms of forced or compulsory labor and child labor, and the elimination of discrimination in respect of employment and occupation.

 Our policy on people and human rights practices is based on local and international labor laws, recommended practices and guidelines1.

-We comply with all relevant labor laws and regulations.
+We comply with all applicable labor laws and regulations.